 Crossing a single continuous line

-You can cross a single continuous centre line to enter or leave a road, including entering or leaving a property, and to safely pass cyclists.
+You can cross a single continuous centre line to enter or leave a road, including entering or leaving a property, and to safely pass bicycle riders.

 You cannot cross a single continuous centre line to overtake or do a U-turn.

 Single continuous centre line left of a broken line

 Crossing a single continuous line left of a broken line

 You can enter or leave a property or road by crossing a single continuous dividing line to the left of a broken line.
 You can also cross the line to pass a bicycle rider, provided it is safe to do so.